Explore-Share logo and link to home

 Day 1: WELCOME!
 Arrival to Copiapo (800m)

-We’ll meet you the airport, (50km away from Copiapo).
-This day is for checking your personal equipment and to make sure you don’t need anything else for the trip.
-In case you are in need of any supplies, we will have time to shop for whatever is necessary.
-On this day, you will also meet all the members of the team and have dinner together.
+We’ll meet you at the airport, which is 50km away from Copiapo.
+This day is for checking your personal equipment to ensure you have everything needed for the trip.
+If you need any supplies, we will have time to shop for them.
+You will also meet all the members of the team and have dinner together.
+Included: Hotel with breakfast and transportation.

 Day 2: Copiapo – Laguna Santa Rosa Hut (3700m)